 It can sometimes be easier to talk about sex if you are doing something else at the same time.
 Try asking a question when you are driving in the car or busy cooking dinner.

 You can still show your child that you are listening by nodding your head or repeating what your child says to you.

 It’s okay to feel embarrassed or uncomfortable.
 Be honest with your child about how you are feeling.
 Remember, when you are honest with your child, your child is more likely to be honest with you.

 Remember that you are not the only parent thinking about how to talk to kids about sex.
 Ask other parents how it’s going for them.
 You may be able to get useful tips and ideas.

-Talking to parents is also a great way to learn more about the messages other kids are getting about sex.
+Talking to parents is also a great way to learn more about the messages other kids are getting about sex and relationships.